Fifth Doctor: Biography

 The Fourth Doctor was seriously injured after falling off the Pharos Project Radio Telescope so he merged with a future incarnation of himself called the Watcher and regenerated into his new youthful fifth incarnation.
 The regeneration was difficult, and nearly failed, with the Doctor briefly taking on personality aspects from his four previous incarnations.
-After recovering in the fictional city Castrovalva (actually an elaborate trap created by his arch-enemy the Master), he continued his travels with Adric, Tegan Jovanka and Nyssa.
+After recovering in the fictional city Castrovalva, he continued his travels with Adric, Tegan Jovanka and Nyssa.
 Initially his travels centred on getting Tegan back to Heathrow Airport in time for her first day as an airhostess, but the TARDIS repeatedly missed this destination and Tegan eventually decided to stay in the TARDIS.
 After trips to the future and the past encountering villains such as Monarch and the Mara, the Fifth Doctor was confronted with tragedy when Adric died trying to stop a space freighter from crashing into prehistoric Earth (Earthshock).

 Following Adric's death, the TARDIS accidentally arrived at Heathrow airport (Time-Flight).
-Here the Doctor and Nyssa left Tegan assuming she would want to stay (when in fact she did not any more).
-The Doctor and Nyssa then travelled together for an unspecified amount of time before the renegade Time Lord Omega, attempting to return to our universe, temporally bonded himself to the Doctor (Arc of Infinity).
-Faced with this threat, the Time Lords were forced to attempt executing the Doctor, but he eventually tracked Omega to Amsterdam where he defeated him and re-encountered Tegan (who having now lost her job, had no second thoughts about rejoining the TARDIS crew).
+Here the Doctor and Nyssa left Tegan assuming she would want to stay.
+The Doctor and Nyssa then travelled together for an unspecified amount of time before the renegade Time Lord Omega, attempting to return to the universe, temporally bonded himself to the Doctor (Arc of Infinity).
+Faced with this threat, the Time Lords were forced to attempt executing the Doctor, but he eventually tracked Omega to Amsterdam where he defeated him and re-encountered Tegan, who having now lost her job, had no second thoughts about rejoining the TARDIS crew.